NiclasHaderer/ngx-tiptap-editor/projects/ngx-tiptap-editor/README.md

 + Ease to use - If you don't want to create own extensions or controls you can simple paste the code below and it will work
++ Bring your own icons if you don't want to use the default ones
 + Customizable - Select which plugins/controls you want, and the order they are in
 + Performant - The update of the header controls is done outside of the angular change detection cycle to prevent change detection cycles running through the app every time the user types a letter